altwalker/altwalker/docs/core/tests-structure.rst

 Tests Structure
 ===============

-To run tests using AltWalker you need a model(s) and tests implementing the model(s).
+To run tests using AltWalker you need a models and tests implementing the models.

 Usually your project will look like this:

 .. code::

-    project-root/
+    test-project/
-        models/
+    ├── models/
-            ...
+    │   └── ...
-        tests/
+    └── tests/
-            ...
+        └── ...

-Inside the ``models`` directory you will keep your model(s), and inside the ``tests`` directory you will have a test package containing the implementation of the model(s).
+Inside the ``models`` directory you will keep your models, and inside the ``tests`` directory you will have a test package containing the implementation of the models.

 Now AltWalker supports two languages: Python and C#/.NET.

 .. contents:: Table of Contents
     :local: